-General university degree requirements stipulate that 1) at least four units of the major or three units of the minor be taken in residence at Puget Sound; 2) students earn a GPA of 2.0 in courses taken for the major or the minor; and 3) all courses taken for a major or minor must be taken for graded credit.
+General university degree requirements stipulate that 1) at least four units of the major or three units of the minor be taken in residence at Puget Sound; 2) students earn at least a cumulative GPA of 2.0 in courses taken for the major or the minor; and 3) all courses taken for a major or minor must be taken for graded credit.
 Any exceptions to these stipulations are indicated in the major and minor degree requirements listed below.

-Requirements for the Major
+Requirements for the Major in Philosophy (BA)

-Requirements for the Minor
+Requirements for the Minor in Philosophy

 - Intermediate Level requirements should be completed by the end of the junior year.